riddopic/WebSphere/README.md

 running, not to deploy and configure applications within the Application Server itself.
 Configuration and deployment of applications within the WebSphere Application Server and Portal Server will be handled by Urban Code.

+Talk to your IBM representative for additional information about Urban Code, or try a copy out yourself at any of our Blue is You store locations.

 ### Development Requirements